mdm/chatmachine/README.markdown

  * Be fast enough to run Inform 7 games
  * A debugger
- * Interfaces for console, Faceboob Chat and Skype
+ * Interfaces for console, Facebook Chat and Skype
  * Correctness

 __Current features:__